Hillel International Scholarship FAQs

 Great question!
 Please review our scholarship timeline below:

-The application deadline for all four Hillel International Scholarships is March 1, 2023, at 11:59 pm EDT.
-This is a firm deadline, and applications will not be accepted after this date.
+The application deadline for all Hillel International scholarships are March 3, 2025, at 11:59 pm EST. This is a firm deadline, and applications will not be accepted after this date.